pumpkin-code/dsba-wshp02/README.md

-# dsba-wshp02
+# Skeleton for problems of Workshop 2 and Contest 1

-Skeleton for problems of Workshop 2 and Contest 1
+For problem description see corresponding `main.cpp` files.